 Stonegate is an equal opportunities employer committed to providing equal employment opportunities to all employees regardless of personal status and to prohibit all forms of discrimination.
-In 2023, we reviewed and updated our Equality, Diversity and Inclusion policy and have relaunched this to the business.
+In 2024, we reviewed and updated our Equality, Diversity and Inclusion policy and have relaunched this to the business.
 The principles are also included within our Code of Conduct ('The way we do things at Stonegate').
+We are currently strengthening this area of the business further via the recruitment of a dedicated Wellbeing and Inclusion Manager.